-- attendance at a family funeral for a close family member well known to the child (in these cases two-week's notice is not required) - attendance at the wedding or civil partnership of a member of immediate family (parent or sibling)
+- attendance at a family funeral for a close family member well known to the child (in these cases two-week's notice is not required).
+The school accepts that, on occasion, children may need to travel with parents who are attending a family funeral. - attendance at the wedding or civil partnership of a member of close family